turbinenreiter/MicroPythonSmallSats/text/Background.md

     vector(5, 7, 9) # performs vector addition
     ~~~

+    Independent of the quality of a type system, it can be either static or dynamic.
+A static type system enforces that the type of variable never changes.
+This is allowed in dynamically typed languages on the cost of control over memory.
+In a statically typed language, it classically was not possible to add an element to a list without explicitly increasing the size reserved for it in memory.
+In dynamic languages this size increase is implicit.
+This is enabled by the languages automatic memory management, for example by a garbage collector.
+Some modern languages are combining the benefits of a static type system with the benefits of automatic memory management, allowing to easier achieve dynamic data structures while retaining the low memory profile and speed of static types.

 * __Syntax Design__
     The syntax is the form of the elements of a language and the structure in which they form statements.
 It defines the way the primitives are combined to programs and therefore how the code _looks_, thus having a big influence on readability.
 An example of a conditional program flow makes clear how syntax visually communicates the logical structure of code.